 If you are self-treating with this medication, over-the-counter omeprazole products are used to treat frequent heartburn (occurring 2 or more days a week).
 Since it may take 1 to 4 days to have full effect, these products do not relieve heartburn right away.

 For over-the-counter products, carefully read the package instructions to make sure the product is right for you.
 Check the ingredients on the label even if you have used the product before.
 The manufacturer may have changed the ingredients.
 Also, products with similar brand names may contain different ingredients meant for different purposes.
 Taking the wrong product could harm you.

-HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start taking omeprazole and each time you get a refill.
+HOW TO USE: Read the Medication Guide and the Patient Information Leaflet if available from your pharmacist before you start taking omeprazole and each time you get a refill.

 Take this medication by mouth as directed by your doctor, usually once daily, before a meal.
 If you are self-treating, follow all directions on the product package.
 Dosage and length of treatment are based on your medical condition and response to treatment.
+In children, the dosage is also based on weight.
 Do not increase your dose or take this drug more often than directed.
 If you have any questions, ask your doctor or pharmacist.